 Your goal should be to empty between 250 ml and 400 ml as this helps you avoid overfilling your bladder and prevents leaking.
-If you empty more than 400 ml, or less than 150 ml, you should consult your healthcare provider, to review your catheterisation routine.
+If you empty more than 400 ml, or less than 150 ml, you should consult your healthcare professional.